Vayyar: History

 The company’s sensor technology was originally developed to screen for breast cancer, as a more accessible and effective alternative to mammograms.

 In May 2012, the company secured its seed round of funding.
 Since then there have been a total of five rounds of fundraising, raising $300 million in venture funds.

-At the beganning of 2023, Vayyar had partnered with VinFast from Vietnam to enhance the driving experience and safety by integrating in-cabin radar technology.
+At the beginning of 2023, Vayyar had partnered with VinFast from Vietnam to enhance the driving experience and safety by integrating in-cabin radar technology.

 Products

 Vayyar’s best-known product is Walabot DIY, a wall scanner and stud finder that detects pipes, electrical wiring and rodents inside drywall, concrete and lath and plaster.

 The company also manufactures Vayyar Care, an automatic touchless fall detection system that's part of Amazon's Alexa Together service.
-Each Vayyar Care device provides wide room coverage of and can be installed in bedrooms, bathrooms, kitchen, or living spaces, ensuring round-the-clock protection.
+Each Vayyar Care device provides wide room coverage, and can be installed in bedrooms, bathrooms, kitchen, or living spaces, ensuring round-the-clock protection.

 In the automotive industry, Vayyar delivers solutions for in-car, ADAS and motorcycle safety.
 Inside the car, the technology supports applications such as Child Presence Detection (CPD) and enhanced Seat Belt Reminders, while externally, the sensors can be used for blind spot detection, collision warnings, advanced parking assistance, cross-traffic alerts, autonomous emergency braking, reverse monitoring, adaptive cruise control and lane change assist.

 In August 2021 Vayyar was awarded a supply contract by Piaggio for its Advanced Rider Assistance Systems (ARAS).
 With an SOP 2022, the partnership brought the first-ever commercially available 4D imaging radar for the motorcycle and moped domain.
 Piaggio's subsidiary PFF also selected Vayyar’s 4D imaging radar platform for use in a range of consumer and enterprise robots, debuted in 2022.

 Vayyar also provides Vector Signal and Network Analyzers for signal generation and testing.
 Other uses for Vayyar technology include imaging systems for homeland security, retail sensors for shopper insights and inventory monitoring, safety applications in industrial robotics, and agricultural solutions used to analyze soil saturation and the composition of liquids such as milk.

 Vayyar also supplies a range of UWB-mmWave modules used by developers, product designers and engineers.
 These include the Walabot Maker (6-8 GHz) line, EVKs for smart home, retail and automotive applications (60 and 79 GHz) and Vayyar Element (60Ghz).